dphilipson/transducist/docs/api.md

 ### `.takeNth(n)`

 Takes every `n`th element, starting from the first one.
 In other words, it takes the elements whose indices are multiples of `n`.
+Throws if `n` is nonpositive.
 For example:

 ```ts
 chainFrom([1, 2, 3, 4, 5, 6])